 Expanding Forest Health Monitoring

-FEMC has been working to expand the Forest Health Monitoring (FHM) program that has been running in Vermont for over 15 years.
-Where possible, the new FHM plots are distributed across the state and established in areas that are representative of statewide forest composition.
-The plots also overlap existing tree monitoring networks to provide enhanced temporal resolution for forest health programs conducted by each state.
-FEMC field crews will evaluate these regional plots to measure tree demography, including saplings and seedlings, record browse, invasive species, and damages, and assess crown health, among other metrics.
-Plots will be assessed on an annual basis to provide an early warning sign of forest stress and changes in demography.
+FEMC field crews will evaluate these regional plots to measure tree demography, including saplings and seedlings, record browse, invasive species and damages, and assess crown health, among other metrics.
+Plots will be assessed on an annual basis to monitor for early warning signs of forest stress and changes in demography.

 We thank all of our state partners from CT, MA, NH, NY, RI and the U.S. Forest Service for their participation in the preliminary conversations to develop a viable regional plot network.